RezaAriefF/RezaAriefF/README.md

 - 👀 I’m interested in desain UI/UX and some data
 - 🌱 I’m currently learning Machine Learning
 - 💞️ I’m looking to collaborate on big project in data science
-- 📫 How to reach me instagram @rezol.a and rza_arf
+- 📫Rreach me on instagram @rezol.a and rza_arf

 <!---
 RezaAriefF/RezaAriefF is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.